๐1.2: Java Introduction

 1 error

-The first line starts with the name of the file that was being compiled.
-Then there’s a colon (:) followed by a number.
+) followed by a number.
 That number tells you the line number in the file where the compiler detected the error, in this case line 5.

-Error messages aren’t always 100% accurate about where the error actually is; sometimes you actually need to change something a bit earlier in the program and sometimes a bit later.
+Error messages arenโt always 100% accurate about where the error actually is; sometimes you actually need to change something a bit earlier in the program and sometimes a bit later.
 But the line number is the best place to start looking.

 After the line number and another colon, you will find the actual error message.
 These can be kind of cryptic but you should still read it.
 As you learn more Java vocabulary they will become more meaningful but they almost always contain some useful clues.
-For instance take this error message: “unclosed string literal”.
-You may not know what a string literal is (yet) but “unclosed” suggests something was opened and then not closed.
+For instance take this error message: โunclosed string literalโ.
+You may not know what a string literal is (yet) but โunclosedโ suggests something was opened and then not closed.
 Keep that thought in mind.

 Now look at the next two lines.
 The very next line is just the line of code from your program.
-But below that is a very important line containing a single caret (^) positioned to point at exactly where in the line the Java compiler thinks the problem is.
-In this case it’s pointing at the quotation mark () before “Hi”.
-So it’s complaining about something being unclosed and it’s pointing us at a quotation mark.
+But below that is a very important line containing a single caret (^

 Comments

-In Java and many text-based coding languages, // is used to mark the beginning of a comment.
-For multi-line comments, use /* to start the comment and */ to end the comment.
+to end the comment.
 The compiler will skip over comments.
 However, it is a good idea to use comments to make notes to yourself and other programmers working with you.

 Here are some examples of good commenting: